UKHomeOffice/cop-design-guidelines/tooltips/tooltip-title.md

+# Tooltip Title

 Having filled in your [tooltip explanation](/design-guidelines/tooltips/tooltip-explanation) you now need to create a title for the tooltip.
 If you do not create a custom title for the tooltip it will display with the default `Help`.
 It is recommended that you use a custom title rather than resorting to the default.

 To do this go to the field in the builder.
 Click the `Edit JSON` button.